 - Patch screw holes and repair drywall marks.
 You will need to check Youtube for drywall repair help, we aren’t the pros.

 - Remove any crown molding from wall above cabinets.
 Be careful not to break.
 Part of it will be reused.
+Be sure to something like this tool to help.

 - Remove molding from top of cabinets.
 You can see the unpainted area where the cabinet molding was covering.
 We didn’t want to add molding back to our cabinets.